osg-htc/docs/docs/data/install-hadoop.md

 hadoop namenode -format
 ```

-This will initialize the storage directory on your namenode
+This will initialize the storage directory on your NameNode

 ### (optional) FUSE Client Configuration ###